genoassist/genoassist/README.md

 ## 1. About

-One of the challenges that biologists and bioinformaticians face during genome assembly projects is choosing from the plethora of assembly softwares.
-This is highly time consuming as there are various parameters for each of the assemblers that the user needs to learn about.
-And even if the user learns about these various parameters for each assembler; there is still the tedious job of running various assemblers, and comparing the statistics to identify the best assembly.
+One of the challenges that computational biologists face during genome assembly projects is choosing from the plethora of assembly software.
+This is highly time-consuming as there are various parameters for each of the assemblers that the user needs to learn about.
+In addition, even if users learn about the various parameters of each assembler, various assemblers still need to be run, and statistical results need to be compared to identify the best assembly.
+GenoMagic helps computational biologists by centralizing all the assemblers, their parameters, running environments, and results reporting in a single place.

-My aim with GenoMagic is to give the biologist an application which performs genome assemblies with minimal configuration required, which visualizes the comparative statistics for the chosen assemblers.
-This app enables the bioinformaticians to alter the default parameters of their choosing, making it applicable for users with diverse experiences and skills.

 ## 2. Installation